 There is no set timeframe for an OPG order to be granted as every case is different.
 The process involves six stages:

-- reviewing the case and consulting with the potential OP guardian, child and birth parents
+- reviewing the case and consulting with the potential Other Person Guardian, child and birth parents

 - referring the case to the OPG assessment team